thealphadollar/llm-agent-starter-for-software-developers/README.md

 * **Content & Structure:**
   * Systematically review and add relevant emojis to all existing and future section/subsection headers for better visual appeal and scannability.
   * Consider adding small, illustrative code snippets or pseudo-code for concepts like RAG or a simple API call in relevant sections to make it more practical for engineers.
   * Evaluate if the `README.md` is becoming too long.
-If so, plan to break it down into multiple documents (e.g., separate files for each major section or specialization) within a `/docs` folder.
+If so, plan to break it down into multiple smaller, linked Markdown files (e.g., one file per major section) for better readability and maintainability.
+This could be hosted as a static site (e.g., using GitHub Pages with Jekyll or a similar tool).
-  * As more specialized tools and papers are linked, consider creating a separate, more detailed `RESOURCES.md` or a bibliography section if `README.md` becomes too cluttered with inline links.
-For now, inline links are fine.
-  * For sections like "Backend Engineers" where a specific link was hard to pin down for a general concept (e.g., "Mastering LLM AI Agents"), consider if a more generic explanation suffices or if a placeholder for a better resource is needed.
+  * Create a more detailed "How to Contribute" section, outlining guidelines for suggestions, pull requests, and resource submissions.
+  * Add a proper License section (e.g., MIT or Creative Commons).
+  * Periodically review and update links to ensure they are still active and relevant.
+  * Ensure consistent formatting and styling throughout the document.
+  * Add a "Key Takeaways" or "TL;DR" summary for each major section or subsection.
+  * Consider adding a glossary of common LLM and AI agent terms.
+  * Periodically check for updates to the OWASP Top 10 for LLM Applications list and update section 4.5 accordingly.

-* **Presentation & Accessibility:**
+* **Tooling & Automation:**
   * Consider setting up a simple static site (e.g., using GitHub Pages with Jekyll or a VitePress/Docusaurus site) for better readability, navigation, and SEO if the content grows significantly.
 * **Community & Governance:**
   * Add a "How to Contribute" section.